 This is so that we can accurately identify the pharmacy professionals on our register, and assure the public and employers that they are qualified, fit to practise and meet our standards, through our online public register.

 If you are registered with us, you have a duty set out in law to tell us about:

 - any incident that affects your fitness to practise, such as a caution or conviction

 - any health condition which could affect your ability to practise safely and effectively

 We also ask you for contact details so we can make sure you are aware of new standards and guidance and other information which could affect your registration.
 You can update these details in myGPhC.

 If you want to practise as an independent prescriber, you must successfully complete approved education and training, and apply for an annotation to your register entry to show this.
 You must wait for the annotation to be added before practising in this role.

 Leaving the register

-If you plan to take a break from practice, or if you no longer want to practise as a pharmacist or pharmacy technician, you should remove yourself from the register by completing a Voluntary removal of your annotation or of your register entry form.
+If you plan to take a break from practice, or if you no longer want to practise as a pharmacist or pharmacy technician, you should remove yourself from the register by logging in to your myGPhC account and submitting an application for voluntary removal.
 There is no charge and you can choose when you leave the register.
+Find out more

 Third party notification of a serious accident, illness or death of a registrant